shoelace-style/shoelace/docs/getting-started/installation.md

 ## Importing Custom Elements

 A [custom elements bundle](https://stenciljs.com/docs/custom-elements) is available so you can import components and register them individually.
 This is a more flexible alternative to the lazy loading approach, but it requires the use of a bundler such as [webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/guide/en/).
-You'll also need to manage static assets yourself.
+You'll also need to manage static assets on your own.

 Instructions vary depending on the bundler you're using.

-### webpack Example
+## Using webpack

 To use the custom elements bundle with webpack, install Shoelace first.